Get THE RACK DEMO

 Share

-Most ball python breeders never calculate their true ROI.
+• Most ball python breeders never calculate true ROI.
 They count egg sales but ignore setup costs, feeding expenses, and their own time.
-Then they wonder why their "profitable" hobby feels like a money pit.

 The Hidden Costs Killing Your ROI

-Before diving into calculations, let's face reality.
+Before diving into calculations, face reality.
 Ball python breeding has more hidden costs than a used car dealership.

-That $2,000 rack system?
-It's not a one-time expense.
-Spread across 5-7 years, it's $285-400 annually.
+Ignoring Setup Depreciation.
+A rack system is not a one-time expense.
+Spread across 5-7 years, it is a recurring annual cost.
 Add heating, lighting, and backup systems.
+Impact: 15-25% of true costs invisible.

 The Fix